donahowe/donahowe.github.io/_pages/about.md

 - To investigate the hallucination problem of LVLMs when given long-term misleading textual history, we propose a novel visual dialogue hallucination evaluation benchmark VisDiaHalBench.
 The benchmark consists of samples with five-turn questions about an edited image and its original version.
 - The questions and answers are unambiguously grounded by annotated scene graphs.
 - The images are uncommonly edited to inspect the visual model and common-object hallucination in LLMs.
 - The carefully designed dialogue refers a same object in different turns to assess the image consistency and influence of history for LVLMs.
-The detailed analysis of several state-of-the-art LVLMs across image consistency, visual understanding, history influence, and other dimensions reveals their substantial performance gap with single-turn VQA tasks.
+The detailed analysis of several state-of-the-art LVLMs across image consistency, visual standing, history influence, and other dimensions reveals their substantial performance gap with single-turn VQA tasks.
 The benchmark is released in [here](https://github.com/qingxingcao/VisDiaHalBench).

 </div>
 </div>